 The summary screen will display an H at the right end of the bar graph if the conductivity rises above the high conductivity alarm set point.
-The controller will continue to check the conductivity, and the blowdown and/or feed outputs will be allowed to be activated error condition will stop both conductivity and pH control.
-It indicates that the temperature signal from the conductivity electrode is no longer valid.
-This prevent controlling based upon a false pH or conductivity reading.
+The controller will continue to check the conductivity, and the Blowdown and/or feed outputs will be allowed to be activated.

-Possible Cause Correction Action Dirty electrode Clean electrode (see Sect.
+Possible Cause Corrective Action Dirty electrode Clean electrode (see Sect.
 6.1) Faulty solenoid valve Repair or replace solenoid valve.
 Faulty electrode Evaluate (see Sect.
 7.3).
 Check Temp display.
-Improper wiring of valve or controller Correct wiring. (see Section 3.4) Faulty blowdown relay Replace relay.
+Improper wiring of valve or controller.
+Correct wiring. (see Section 3.4) Faulty Blowdown relay Replace relay.
 (Consult factory.)